 Stopping an active sync of a Sketch file via Craft Sync

 Stop an active sync by clicking the square in the sync progress icon.
 Artboards that have already successfully uploaded will remain in your prototype even if you stop the sync in mid-progress.

 The process for using Craft Sync for Photoshop differs from the description above for Craft Sync for Sketch.
 Note that first you’ll need to follow the set-up instructions below for Photoshop.
 Then, you’ll be able to use the following instructions to begin syncing.

 For Macs, you’ll need Craft Manager in order to use the Craft plugins.

-If you don’t yet have an InVision account, click Create Account, which will take you through the sign-up flow at InVisionApp.com.
-Once you complete signing up for an account, you can go back to Sketch or Photoshop and login to the plugin with your new InVision credentials.
+If you don’t yet have an InVision account, click Create Account, which will take you to the sign-up flow at InVisionApp.com.
+Once you have signed up for an account, you can go back to Photoshop and sign in to the plugin with your new InVision credentials.